Vitamin D may protect against colon cancer

 Circulating 25(OH)D levels of below 20 ng/ml were associated with increased risk of colorectal cancer compared with levels between 20-30 ng/ml.
 When the researchers arranged the data into 5 quintiles of Vitamin D levels, they found a dose-dependent reduction in colon cancer risk; highest quintile (greater than 40 ng/ml) had 40% reduced risk compared to lowest quintile (less than 10 ng/ml).
 When cancers were distinguished by site, the association between Vitamin D levels and colon cancer was even stronger – the highest quintile showed a 60% risk reduction.3

-The 2009 review concluded that 25(OH)D levels of 32 ng/ml would be sufficient to achieve the protection against colorectal cancers seen in the literature, and the current study saw benefits with as low as 20 ng/ml.
+The 2009 review concluded that 25(OH)D levels of 32 ng/ml would be sufficient to achieve the protection against colorectal cancers seen in the literature, and the most recent study cited saw benefits with as low as 20 ng/ml.
 A minimum of 30 ng/ml 25(OH)D is thought to be required for vitamin D to properly exert its many beneficial effects.5 Accordingly, I recommend that levels be maintained in the range of 35-55 ng/ml.

 About 50% of the U.S. population is deficient in vitamin D and cannot rely on sun exposure because of indoor jobs, skin color, and their climate.
 Plus, with the depletion of the ozone layer, the amount of sun most people would require to achieve these levels may result in too much skin damage and skin cancer.6